Union Stock Yards: History

 Several factors contributed to consolidation of the Chicago stockyards: westward expansion of railroads between 1850 and 1870, which drove great commercial growth in Chicago as a major railroad center, and the Mississippi River blockade during the Civil War that closed all north–south river trade.
-The United States government purchased a great deal of beef and pork to feed the Union troops fighting the Civil War.
-As a consequence, hog receipts at the Chicago stockyards rose from 392,000 hogs in 1860 to 1,410,000 hogs over the winter butchering season of 1864–1865; over the same time period, beef receipts in Chicago rose from 117,000 head to 338,000 head.
+The United States government purchased a great deal of beef and pork to feed the Union troops.
+As a consequence, hog receipts at the Chicago stockyards rose from 392,000 hogs in 1860 to 1,410,000 hogs over the winter butchering season of 1864–1865; over the same time period, beef receipts rose from 117,000 head to 338,000 head.
 With an influx of butchers and small meat packing concerns, the number of businesses greatly increased to process the flood of livestock being shipped to the Chicago stockyards.
 The goal was to butcher and process the livestock locally rather than transferring it to other northern cities for butchering and processing.
-Keeping up with the huge number of animals arriving each day proved impossible until a new wave of consolidation and modernization altered the meatpacking business in the post-Civil War era.

 The Union Stock Yards, designed to consolidate operations, was built in 1864 on marshland south of the city.
 It was south and west of the earlier stock yards in an area bounded by Halsted Street on the east, South Racine Avenue on the west, with 39th Street as the northern boundary and 47th Street as the southern boundary.
 Led by the Alton, Chicago & St. Louis Railroad and the Lake Shore and Michigan Southern Railway, a consortium of nine railroad companies (hence the "Union" name) acquired the 320 acre marshland area in southwest Chicago for US$100,000 in 1864.
 The stockyards were connected to the city's main rail lines by 15 mi of track.
 In 1864, the Union Stock Yards were located just outside the southern boundary of the city of Chicago.
 Within five years, the area was incorporated into the city.